servicerocket-labs/forge-fundamentals/README.md

 ## Course description

 An introductory training course that covers the basics of Forge, its architecture, key components, and how it integrates with other Atlassian products.
-This would include setting up a development environment, understanding the Forge CLI and using it to facilitate the development and deployment of Forge apps to various Atlassian products.
+This would include setting up a development environment, understanding the Forge CLI and building a simple app in Confluence.

 ## Table of contents